clvx/personal/content/about/_index.md

 +++
-title = 'About'
+title = 'About Me'
 date = 2024-09-20T14:45:01-06:00
 draft = false
 +++

-> Programmer who is passionate on software development for operations and distributed systems.
+> I like to develop like my code is local, my infra is self-hosted, and my systems fast enough to keep up with ideas.

 ### Development Skills